QENSlibrary/QENSmodels/examples/README.rst

 .. code-block:: console

-   conda create --name mynewenv python numpy scipy matplotlib jupyter pandas
+   conda create --name mynewenv python=3.7 ipypwidgets h5py numpy scipy matplotlib jupyter

-Note that you can specify which version of ``Python``.
-For example, ``conda create --name mynewenv python=3.8 numpy scipy matplotlib jupyter pandas`` to install ``Python`` version 3.8.
+Note that we force the installation of version 3.7 of Python because of some incompatibilities with one of the fitting package, `bumps`, whose version 0.7.12 will be installed in the dedicated notebooks.

 Then activate the environment and install the remaining packages

 .. code-block:: console

    conda activate mynewenv
-   conda install -c conda-forge ipywidgets conda install -c conda-forge h5py

 Finally, install the library
 ``python -m pip install path_to_QENSmodels_folder